 Cottesbrooke is a wonderful Queen Anne house dating from 1702 and set in delightful award winning gardens in rural Northamptonshire.
 The remarkable 18th century landscaping of the Park, its vistas and lakes provide the backdrop to the Hall.
-The renowned gardens are of great variety with many specimen trees.
+The renowned gardens are of great variety with many specimen trees

 In the tranquil Wild Garden, that is laid out around a stream, you can enjoy wild flowers, specimen acers, bamboos and gunneras.